BI-CTSICN/RFA_MARKUP/README.md

 make the changes.
 Please start a new branch (such as brady-patches)

-Two words on one line represents a single search term.
+Two words on one line represents a single search term.<br>
-Indents usually indicate negations or stemming variations of the term.
+Indents usually indicate negations or stemming variations of the term.<br>
-For now, rather than put in wildcards, just add the term.
+For now, rather than put in wildcards, just add the term.<br>

 html2text (pip install html2text) is a python command line tool that takes html (ie NIH RFA and PAR) and converts to Markdown.
-From there, it should be relatively straightforward to take these keywords and highlight in the document.
+From there, it should be relatively straightforward to take these keywords and highlight in the document.<br>
 A little cleanup may be needed, but seems generally pretty good.

-I have been using the Markdown previewer in the Atom text editor to view Markdown files.
-It seems to want files given the suffix .md
+I have been using the Markdown previewer in the Atom text editor to view Markdown files.<br> It seems to want files given the suffix .md

 I installed the Markdown to PDF  converter in Atom

-Step 1
+Step 1<br>
-html2txt file.html > file.md
+html2txt file.html > file.md<br>
-Step 2
+Step 2<br>
-sh quick_RFA_markup.sh file.md  file2.md
+sh quick_RFA_markup.sh file.md  file2.md<br>
-Step 3
+Step 3<br>
-Open file2.md in Atom
+Open file2.md in Atom <br>
-Step 4
+Step 4 <br>
-Convert to PDF
+Convert to PDF<br>

 This looks like a useful way to replace lots of text in big files: